whoseboy/DDDA/README.md

 </p>

 ### Self defined dataset
-3D dataset by self-defined function
+This case is performed in v0.0.0, which is the initial edition specified in 3D.
+The dataset generate by self-defined function

 ## FAQ